impadalko/printing-press/README.md

 # Printing Press

-Printing press is a static site generator (SSG) built in Typescript.
+Printing press is a no dependencies static site generator (SSG) built in Typescript.
 Write your content in Markdown and your templates in a ejs-like syntax.

 ## Why should I use this instead of others SSGs?